Lawmakers take up bills that won approval, but not funded

-AUGUSTA, Maine (NEWS CENTER) - Lawmakers returned to the statehouse today to take up more than 130 bills that gained legislative support, but were not funded.
+AUGUSTA, Maine (NEWS CENTER) — Lawmakers returned to the Statehouse Wednesday to take up more than 130 bills that gained legislative support, but were not funded.

 The bills may eventually die because of a lack of money.
 Funding the bills would cost more than $480 million over the next two years.